-While potentially very profitable, subdividing land is not always very easy.
-It can also be very expensive, with a lot of upfront costs.
-Despite these issues, every investor should have some idea of what a subdivision is and how it works so it can become a part of their toolbox of ideas and solutions.
-Therefore, in this post, I want to discuss what a subdivision is, why it could be profitable for you as a real estate investor, what the process is to complete a subdivision, and finally what some of the costs are that you will likely incur.
+First: While profitable, subdividing land is not always easy.
+It can also be expensive, with a lot of upfront costs.
+Despite these issues, every investor needs to understand what subdivision is and how it works so it can become a part of their real estate toolbox.
+Just make sure to check out your local jurisdiction’s rules and laws—every state and city is different.

 What Is Subdividing Land?